Coast Guard, DHS.

 (c) Definitions.
 The following definitions apply to this section:

 (1) Designated Representative.
-A “designated representative” is any Coast Guard commissioned, warrant or petty officer of the U.S. Coast Guard who has been designated by the Captain of the Port (COTP) New York, to act on his or her behalf.
+A “designated representative” is any Coast Guard commissioned, warrant or petty officer of the U.S. Coast Guard who has been designated by the Captain of the Port (COTP) New York, to act on his or Start Printed Page 36218her behalf.
 A designated representative may be on an official patrol vessel or may be on shore and will communicate with vessels via VHF-FM radio or loudhailer.
 In addition, members of the Coast Guard Auxiliary may be present to inform vessel operators of this regulation.

 (2) Official Patrol Vessels.
 Official patrol vessels may consist of any Coast Guard, Coast Guard Auxiliary, state, or local law enforcement vessels assigned or approved by the COTP.